aidanns/COMP90056-Project/Readme.md

 #### Configuration

 The rate of CDR generation by the spout may be limited by setting the `spout.cdr.rate.tuples_per_second` property in `conf/project.properties`.

+The file to read CDRs from is specified by setting the `spout.cdr.filename` property in `conf/project.properties`.
+The file should by in `input/`, which is on the project classpath.